jasonjohnwilson/Bank-Credit-Eligibility-Checker/README.md

 ### Unit Tests

-I've made a start on unit tests as I was going through but as I was short of time I've just given a couple of basic examples.
-Normally I'd do these following TDD and I'd have tests in palce to cover all the specifications.
+I've made a start on unit tests as I was going through but as I was short on time I have just given a couple of basic examples.
+Normally I would unit test as I was developing following TDD and also have tests to cover all the specifications.